Top 10 Most Known Internet Lies Translated

 - Make money online: Click our ads, we get commission from these affiliate networks

-- Privacy: We just use your data for advertising, if the NSA, CIA, FBI, GOP, DIY asks us and once another company buys us we can sell our user database
+- Privacy: We just use your data for advertising, or when the NSA, CIA, FBI, GOP, DIY asks us to.
+In case another company buys us we can also sell our user database

 - Click here: We know you are a dummy that does not know how the Internet works